CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-Latent-Traces-and-Landau-Free-Energy.md

 V(s) = \log \sum_{v \in \mathcal{V}\cup\{\mathrm{EOS}\}} \exp\!\big(q^\star(s,v)\big).
 $$

 The important point is conceptual.
-The quantity $V(s)$ is the log-partition over all admissible suffixes reachable from the prefix $s$.
+The quantity $$V(s)$$ is the log-partition over all admissible suffixes reachable from the prefix $$s$$.
 In that sense, the model is not scoring the next token in isolation.
 It is scoring the next token together with the future mass that the token opens up.

 If I translate that log-partition into my present language, the prefix-level Landau free energy is